AstarNetwork/builders-program/README.md

 ### Post graduation support

 - It's hard to get into our Builders Program, even harder to graduate from it so if you made it through the entire process, congratulations!
-As a final gift from us, should you ever need help for your future projects, feel free to reach out to us and we will try our best to help you.
+As a final gift from us, if you ever need help for your future projects, feel free to reach out to us and we will try our best to help you.

 ## Why build on Plasm Network & Shiden Network?

-Aside from the Builders Program, there are 4 more compelling reasons why you would build here instead of other smart contract enabled parachains.
+Aside from the Builders Program, there are 4 more compelling reasons why you would build on us instead of other smart contract enabled parachains.

 1. X-VM (cross virtual machine) interoperability

-   It doesn't matter where your contracts are deployed, be it the EVM, the OVM or even WASM, as long as it's on Plasm / Shiden network, all contracts can interact with each other!
+   Contracts deployed on EVM and WASM are interoperable.
+In fact, through [XCMP](https://wiki.polkadot.network/docs/learn-crosschain/), we are also able to interact with other smart contracts on other parachains!

 2. Full Ethereum compatibility

-   We support all major Ethereum development tools like metamask, remix, truffle, hardhat etc. Deploying contracts on Plasm / Shiden is as simple as changing the rpc url!
+   We support all major Ethereum development tools like metamask, remix, truffle, hardhat etc. so deploying contracts on Plasm / Shiden is as simple as changing the RPC URL!

 3. Dapps staking

    As mentioneded [previously](#network-and-fundraising-support), dapps staking is a unique feature of Plasm / Shiden Network.
-There are no other parachains where you can get paid for deploying contracts onto the blockchain!
+There are no other parachains that naively support dApp developers!

 4. Scalable from the get-go

-   If your application requires a much higher throughput, you can easily take advantage of one of the natively supported layer 2 modules like Plasma, OVM or ZK rollups!
+   If your application requires a much higher throughput, you can easily take advantage of one of the layer 2 modules e.g. Plasma, OVM or ZK rollups that we offer!

 ## How to apply?

-- On our [forum](https://forum.plasmnet.io/c/builders-program/14), create a thread titled "name of your project's application proposal"
+- On our [forum](https://forum.plasmnet.io/c/builders-program/14), create a thread titled "name of your team / company's application proposal"
 - We recommend taking reference to [W3F's general grant proposal template](https://github.com/w3f/General-Grants-Program/blob/master/grants/grant_application_template.md) when making your application post.
-If you have any privacy concerns, please reach out to us directly instead.
+If there are any privacy concerns, please reach out to us directly on [Telegram](https://t.me/PlasmOfficial) or [Discord](https://discord.gg/sTbJMSg) instead.

 ## FAQs